Skip to content

 13. Choose Add rule.

-14. For Set rule priority, move the rule below the managed rule that was blocking the request.
+14. For Set rule priority, update the rule priority so it's after the managed rule that blocked the request.

 15. Choose Save.